Frequently Asked Questions

 What’s the difference between an accountant and financial adviser?

-o A financial adviser is different from an accountant.
-If you are looking for advice on budgeting, investing, insurance, super, tax reduction—any sort of planning for your money—financial advice will be beneficial for you.
-An accountant’s main role is to monitor your financial cashflow and complete your tax return.
-An accountant is not able to provide Wealth Creation and Wealth Protection strategies.
+If you are looking for advice on budgeting, investing, insurance, superannuation, tax reduction—any sort of planning for your money—financial advice will be beneficial for you.
+An accountant’s main role is to monitor your financial cashflow and complete your tax returns.
+A financial adviser is not able to complete tax related services.
+An accountant is not able to provide financial advice strategies.

-o It is important to receive quality advice to ensure; your super is growing, your current super/insurance products suit your needs, you have insurance protection, your investments align with your risk tolerance and overall your family achieves your financial goals.
+It is important to receive quality advice to ensure; your super is growing and ready for future retirement, your current financial products suit your needs and are competitive, you have appropriate insurance protection in place, you have a diversified amount of investments and overall achieving all your financial goals.

-o Financial advice is essential for working families, for people who have assets and liabilities, for couples who have not received financial advice previously or anyone who wants to achieve their financial goals.
+Financial advice is essential for medical professionals, working families, business owners, couples who have not received financial advice previously, professionals with limited time to focus on their finance, couples newly married or divorced, and individuals who would like to achieve their financial goals.

 An SoA is a Statement of Advice Document that is created & provided by your financial adviser.
 Your SoA will contain your current situation, your goals & objectives, the advised strategies, financial recommendations, details of benefits and other information.

 Your financial adviser must provide you with an SoA before implementing any advice strategies.

 What is the first step in the process?

 The first step is having an initial meeting with a financial adviser to get to know what financial goals & values you have in order to best match your service experience.
 During the initial meeting, the adviser will ask about your current situation, your financial concerns and your financial goals.
 The adviser will outline the advice process and important factors to consider when exploring your financial advice options.
 After your meeting, you will a summary of your discussion and your service proposal.
 The service proposal contains your selected services, goals & objectives, the advice process, service fee structure and next steps.